 Pretend your Macaulay Culkin and visit The Plaza

 As we visited close to Christmas, we couldn’t not swing by The Plaza and live out all our Home Alone fantasies!
 The Plaza was just as expected – grand, wonderfully lavish and ridiculously festive.
 We were going to stop for a drink, but they had a private function in the bar and the restaurant was busy sadly.
-However, it was still love to go inside, see their huge Christmas tree and say that we’ve been to The Plaza (kind of).
+However, it was still lovely to go inside, see their huge Christmas tree and say that we’ve been to The Plaza (kind of).

 Wander around the West Village